jennifer-jiang/backend-onboarding-project/README.md

 # Backend Onboarding Project

 In this project, you'll be implementing the required backend functions to make a merchandise store function.
-This will be consumed by the completed version of the [Frontend Onboarding Project](linknotmadeyet).
+This will be consumed by the completed version of the [Frontend Onboarding Project](https://github.com/acmucsd/frontend-onboarding-project).

+If you're looking for the slides for the presentation, check that out [here](https://docs.google.com/presentation/d/11Nw6POU-6kpVx5bcL1GPg-feVjUiNWPdjTVUfKMytW8)

 ## How to Run